 The main difference between chauffeur services and carpooling is that chauffeuring costs you money, not done out of goodwill.
 Sitting at the back can make the driver feel a little less like a friend and more of a personal driver.
 Of course, car-sickness aside, try to sit at the front!

 (Photo Credit: Tickld)

 This one is a given.
 It may just be 5 minutes, but it's 5 whole minutes of trouble for a driver.
-Having to circle around the same road because of all those pesky cameras and traffic enforcement out to fine you for waiting can really be a hassle.
+Having to circle around the same road because of all those pesky cameras and traffic enforcement officers out to fine you for waiting can really be a hassle.
 The next time you're late, remember, cabs charge 22 cents per 45 seconds of waiting.
-Treat your buddy a nice drink!
+Treat your buddy to a nice drink!